 The bark, twigs, leaves, leaf buds, and flower buds of all Salix species contain phenolic glycosides, particularly salicin and salicortin (which breaks down when the plant material is damaged to produce salicin).
 The quantity of these compounds can vary greatly between species, and even within geographical races of the same species.
 Taste is a simple test to ascertain levels of these compounds - the more bitter the flavour, the more compounds it contains[

 Salicin has several valuable medicinal properties.
 In particular it is an effective antiinflammatory and pain reliever, and is also a valuable febrifuge[

 Modern medicine has used salicin as a pathway to producing the common pain reliever aspirin and, until a totally synthetic pathway of producing the medicine was discovered, several Salix species were harvested on a commercial basis to obtain salicin.

 Many Salix species have a history of traditional use (not always documented).
 All parts of the plant can be used, but the bark is more commonly employed.
 Their pain-relieving and antiinflammatory properties make them useful in the treatment of verious conditions including headaches, neuralgia and joint pains, whilst they can also be very helpful in the treatment of fevers[

 This species has a spreading root system and can be planted to stabilize sand dunes[

-Cuttings of half-ripe wood, early summer to August in a frame.
+Cuttings of half-ripe wood, early to mid summer in a frame.
 Very easy.